irealva/PhoneBook/README.md

 Part 2 - includes all folders for the ASR component.
 The grammars are in /part2.
 They are: gramTelephone, gramState, gramPerson, gramArea, gramConfirmation, gramMain

-To run the program type in “$./phoneBook.sh” in the /part2 folder.
+The program "phoneBook.sh" can be found in the /part2 folder.